Chemistry and Biochemistry

-- Augustana College offers a major and minor in chemistry, a major and minor in biochemistry, and a major for teaching chemistry.
-The program is nationally accredited by the American Chemical Society.
+Augustana offers a major and minor in chemistry, a major and minor in biochemistry, and a major for teaching chemistry.

-- Eight of the nine full-time faculty hold the Ph.D.; all are active in research and teach laboratory sessions.
-Pamela Trotter holds the Robert W. Beart Chair in Chemistry, an endowed position that supports her collaboration with students in research and preparations for presenting at conferences.
+Eight of the nine full-time faculty hold a Ph.D.; all are active in research and teach laboratory sessions.

-- Given the nature of the discipline and the devotion of the faculty to collaborative research, Augustana's chemistry students are heavily involved in research both in and out of the classroom, during the academic year and in the summer.
+Chemistry students are heavily involved in research in and out of the classroom during the academic year and summer.
 Grants are available for on- and off-campus student research.

-- Many chemistry and biochemistry majors attend and present at regional and national conferences.
-Recent examples include the Argonne Undergraduate Research Symposium at the nearby Argonne National Laboratories, the Midstates Consortium for Math and Science Undergraduate Research Symposium, the annual Sigma Xi meeting, and the annual meeting of the American Society for Biochemistry and Molecular Biology.
+Many chemistry and biochemistry majors attend and present at regional and national conferences.
+Recent examples include the Argonne Undergraduate Research Symposium at Argonne National Laboratories near Chicago, the Midstates Consortium for Math and Science Undergraduate Research Symposium and the American Society for Biochemistry and Molecular Biology.

 Christoper Kassl ’09, chemistry and German majors:

 “I have always been a firm believer in the axiom, ‘Attitude is everything.’
 When I came to Augustana, instead of being assimilated into a massive and faceless student body, I found an administration that seemed overjoyed that I would be lending my own talents and personality to a uniquely integrated community.
 The chemistry program afforded me the opportunity to work with a talented, experienced and approachable faculty and to test my capacity as an independent researcher on several projects of my own inspiration.
-The liberal studies program has enabled me to step outside the arena of the concrete and quantitative into a world of abstraction, metaphor, insight and intuition, something for which I am very thankful.
-The magnitude of professional potential and personal attainment offered at Augustana College showcases a unique experience whose like cannot be compared with any other institution."
+The liberal studies program has enabled me to step outside the arena of the concrete and quantitative into a world of abstraction, metaphor, insight and intuition, something for which I am very thankful.”

 Deidre Leist ’09, biochemistry, biology and pre-medicine majors; classics and chemistry minors:

 “When it came to choosing an undergraduate institution, Augustana College could not have been a more perfect match.
 Augustana prides itself on individualized instruction from professors, and that is exactly what I have experienced.
-This personal connection between faculty and students provides endless opportunities for learning experiences.
 I had the incredible opportunity of conducting research under my biochemistry advisor for not one but two summers.
-I watched myself grow not only as a student but also as an individual as I presented my research findings among my peers and participated in research seminars at Washington University’s School of Medicine in St. Louis, Missouri.
-The fact that Augustana is a liberal arts school has also allowed me to seek out my interests in areas other than the sciences.
-At no other place could I study abroad in Europe for a trimester, have three majors, two minors, and still graduate on time."
+I watched myself grow not only as a student but also as an individual as I presented my research findings among my peers and participated in research seminars at Washington University’s School of Medicine in St. Louis.
+The fact that Augustana is a liberal arts school has also allowed me to seek out my interests in areas other than the sciences."